 The Middle District of Florida recently ruled that the automatic stay is a blanket protection that applies to multiple creditor claims, even if there is not a perfect symmetry of parties.
+The creditor is also known as the lender and the debtor as the borrower.

 In Peterson et al v.
 Avantair et al, Avaintair informed its employees that it could not make payroll almost simultaneously with its bankruptcy filing.
 Mr. Peterson, along with some other employees, personally sued Avantair’s corporate officers and senior managers for breach of contract, failure to pay minimum wage and several other causes of action.